 If you don’t know how to start, read this article: How to write a new blog post in WordPress.

 Step Five: Promotion

 The best way to promote your blog and reach a specific target audience is through social media.
 If you want to build an audience, you need to reach out to other bloggers.
 And perhaps even plan some collaboration out to get publicity and spread the word about your blog.

 Step Six: Monetize

 This step concerns people who are interested in getting revenue from blogging and want to pursue blogging as a profession.

 You can definitely add additional income depending on what your blog is about.
 Say you run a lifestyle blog, you can reach out to companies to strike some kind of deal where you promote their product on one of your blog posts in exchange for certain privileges or an X amount of money, depending on the longevity of the post and the traffic your blog gets, etc.

 You can also run ads on your blog through Google AdSense, and get paid when visitors click on those ads.

-Just remember that the process of creating and establishing a blog that gets revenue and a solid monthly traffic of visitors takes a lot of time and it can be a bit frustrating since the payoff is delayed but being patient and persevering in creating content regularly and not giving up can go a long way in fulfilling your blogger dreams.
+Just remember that the process of creating, and establishing a blog that gets revenue, and solid monthly traffic of visitors takes a lot of time.
+And it can be a bit frustrating.
+But being patient and persevering in creating content regularly, and not giving up can go a long way in fulfilling your blogger dreams.